deckerst/aves/README.md

 ## Permissions

-Aves requires a few permissions to to its job:
+Aves requires a few permissions to do its job:
 - **read contents of shared storage**: the app only accesses media files, and modifying them requires explicit access grants from the user,
 - **read locations from media collection**: necessary to display the media coordinates, and to group them by country (via reverse geocoding),
 - **have network access**: necessary for the map view, and most likely for precise reverse geocoding too,